PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What are you going to do?" asked Rattick.

-In the flickering torchlight, Boltac took his heavy wool gloves from his belt.
+In the flickering torchlight, Boltac took his heavy wool gloves from his bag.
 As he put them on he said, "I'm gonna do what I do best.
 I'm going to make a deal with him."

 Relan searched his memories for any sagas or songs in which the hero had defeated the monster by making a deal.
 He came up empty.

 Rattick asked the obvious question.
 "Have you ever seen a troll?"

-S# 21 -- Here, take this.
+# 21 --- Troll's Perspective -- 628

-The Troll was asleep next to a mount of phosphorescent lichen.
-Strictly speaking, the creature didn't need light to see, but the presence of sleight this illumination allowed the Troll to see the terror on his meals faces' more clearly.
+The Troll was asleep next to a mound of phosphorescent lichen.
+Strictly speaking, the creature didn't need light to see, but the presence of this sleight illumination allowed the Troll to see the terror on his meals faces' more clearly.
 There is an old troll proverb that says *food better frightened*, or *scared is good eatin'* or *terror is the best sauce.* It loses pretty much everything in the translation.
 But just in case you had any question about the matter, Trolls aren't nice.

 Something kicked the Troll in the foot.
 This was a new sensation for the Troll.
 There really isn't anything in nature in the habit of kicking Trolls.
 The Troll opened his large, yellow eyes.
 In the dim light of the lichen, he could clearly see see food, holding a small sack and looking up at him.